-Prevention Response Storage Disposal P280 P302 + P352 P405 P501 Wear protective gloves/protective clothing.
+Prevention Response Storage Disposal

+P280 P302 + P352 P405 P501

+P280 Wear protective gloves/ protective clothing.
 Manufacturer/supplier or the competent authority may further specify type of equipment where appropriate.
-IF ON SKIN: Wash with plenty of water/Manufacturer/supplier or the competent authority may specify a cleansing agent if appropriate, or may recommend an alternative agent in exceptional cases if water is clearly inappropriate.
-P312 Call a POISON Store locked up.
-Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
-Manufacturer/supplier of the competent authority to specify whether disposal requirements apply to contents, container or both. center/doctor/if you feel unwellManufacturer/supplier or the competent authority to specify the appropriate source of emergency medical advice.
-P321 Specific treatment (see on this label) - if immediate measures such as specific cleansing agent is advised Reference to supplemental first aid instruction.
+P302 + P352 IF ON SKIN: Wash with plenty of water/ Manufacturer/supplier or the competent authority may specify a cleansing agent if appropriate, or may recommend an alternative agent in exceptional cases if water is clearly inappropriate.
+P312 Call a POISON CENTER/doctor/if you feel unwell.
+Manufacturer/supplier or the competent authority to specify the appropriate source of emergency medical advice.
+P321 Specific treatment (see on this label) - if immediate measures such as specific cleansing agent is advised.
+Reference to supplemental first aid instruction.
 P361 + P364 Take off immediately all contaminated clothing and wash it before reuse.
+P405 Store locked up.
+P501 Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
+Manufacturer/supplier of the competent authority to specify whether disposal requirements apply to contents, container or both.